 Q: Do you take insurance?

-A: I accept plans from; Blue Cross Blue Shield, Aetna, UHC/Optum, and TRICARE
+A: I accept plans from; Blue Cross Blue Shield, Aetna, and UHC/Optum,

 Q: What payment options do you take?